 The last thing I want to do is discourage people from traveling to see the aurora.
 Actually, quite the opposite.
 It’s something that should be on everyone’s bucket list.
 I do want people to be prepared for what to expect, and to not be disappointed when a 3-4 day trip to Alaska or Norway doesn’t meet the expectations.

-My recommendation, is expect to take some time.
+I recommend taking some time.
 Especially if traveling to Alaska, Iceland, or Scandanavia.
 These are all incredible places.
 Plan on experiencing them, and not just trying to catch aurora at night.
 Plan some things to do in the daylight.
 Spend one or two weeks there.
-So frequently I see someone ask on a forum, “hey, I’m coming to Fairbanks for two nights to see the aurora, where should I go?”
+So frequently I see someone ask on a forum, “Hey, I’m coming to Fairbanks for two nights to see the aurora, where should I go?”
 This is wrong.
 Do not do this.
 Plus, how do people have the money to do this?
 If you do happen to have that kind of money, please consider making a donation to me on Ko-Fi, as it helps me spend more time writing 🙂

 Do a lot of research on the area, especially on good places to watch for aurora.
 Check out my article on Viewing the Northern Lights.
 Have a plan ahead of time.
 If you plan on doing an “aurora tour”, most likely you’ll only do it for a couple nights, as they tend to be expensive.
 Maybe that’s a good start for some, but have a plan for viewing on your own.
 The Facebook page Aurora Borealis Notifications is an awesome, active group where members frequently post real-time activity from around the world.